abz123/unstad1/journal/proverb.md

 ---
-title: a wise person once said...
+title: a wise person once said... what up?

 ---